serkac1000/firebaseagent3/README.md

 *   **Git**: You'll need Git to clone the repository and manage versions.
 You can download it from [git-scm.com](https://git-scm.com/).
 *   **Python**: Required for building executable files.
 Install from [python.org](https://python.org).

+### Windows Quick Start

+Two batch files are provided for easy setup and running:

+1. Double-click `install.bat` to install all dependencies
+2. Double-click `start-server.bat` to start the development server
+3. Access the application at `http://0.0.0.0:9002`

 ### Building Executable Files

 To create an executable file from your generated code: